mieweb/docs/content/rapid-deployment/review-sessions/review-session-portal-management.md

 **Support**

 ### The Support module displays a list of contacts with their respective phone/fax numbers and email addresses.
-The Custom Module Name allows the user to rename this module to specify how it appears within the portal.Applicant Portal
+The Custom Module Name allows the user to rename this module to specify how it appears within the portal.

+### Applicant Portal

 The applicant portal is a web-based platform available for screening new employees and streamlining the hiring process.
 The applicant portal is an optional module designed as a login terminal for increased usability.
 With it, employers have the ability to simplify the onboarding process and ensure all pre-employment needs are addressed early and accurately.